-- 1. Director of Student Support (DSS)
+- Director of MTSS (DSS)

-- 2. Director of Mental Health (DMHS)
+- Director of Mental Health (DMHS)

-- 3. Director of Curriculum and Instruction (DCI)
+- Director of Curriculum and Instruction (DCI)

+- Dean of Students

+- Reading Interventionist

+- Manager of Student Support Compliance

-- 4. Grade level Culture Deans (as needed)
+- Principal (as needed)

-- 5. Director of Pupil Appraisal (as needed)
+- Director of Pupil Appraisal (as needed)

-- 6. MTSS Coordinator

-- 7. Parent

-Example engagements with parents: CA schools believe that parents are important members of a scholar's intervention process.
-We work to include parents as much as possible when it is suspected a scholar may need more intense intervention and/or interventions for the first time.
+Example engagements with parents:

+CA schools believe that parents are important members of a scholar's intervention process.
+We work to include parents as much as possible when it is suspected a scholar may need more intense intervention(s) for the first time.